Privacy

 A) Name and contact details of the controller

-State Museum for Art and Cultural History in Würzburg
+State Museum of Art and Cultural History in Würzburg

 Marienberg Fortress, 97082 Würzburg

-You can reach our data protection officer using the following contact details
+You can reach our official data protection officer using the following contact information:

 Landshuter Allee 8